riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 $$
  In this definition, $a$ is the global phase.
 The interesting fact about global phase is that physicists have concluded global phase does not have any impact on the qubit.
 Not even indirectly.
 We can arbitrarily set $a=-b$ so the complex part of $\alpha$ cancels out and leaves us with just a real part.
 Continuing this example, $\phi=c-b$  which is the relative phase.
 In this document, phase is always talking about relative phase.
 Global phase will always be explicitly labelled.

 Phase can be somewhat unintuitive at first glance.
-Why would we introduce phase to our model which does not directly affect the probability?
+Why would we introduce (relative) phase to our model which does not directly affect the probability?
 The variable which represents phase, $\phi$, only appears in the $e^{i\phi}$ term in $\beta$.
 Furthermore, when determining the probability, $|e^{i\phi}|^2$ will always equal $1$ for any value of $\phi$.
 It seems that $\theta$ is the only variable which can influence the probability of collapse.
 However, phase can indirectly influence the probability of a qubit through the transformations described in the next section.

 ### [2.5](#QCSG)   Transforming a Qubit